Publication date: 15 November 2022

-- An accredited person (who is or who may become an accredited data recipient of a consumer’s CDR data) must provide a consumer with the option of dealing anonymously or pseudonymously with the entity in relation to that data, unless an exception applies.
+Privacy Safeguard 2 requires an accredited person (who is or who may become an accredited data recipient of a consumer’s CDR data) to provide a consumer with the option of dealing anonymously or pseudonymously with the entity in relation to that CDR data, unless an exception applies.

 What does Privacy Safeguard 2 say?

 2.2 ‘Anonymity’ and ‘pseudonymity’ are different concepts.
 Privacy Safeguard 2 requires that both options be made available to consumers dealing with an accredited person unless an exception applies.
-The exceptions are set out in consumer data rule (CDR Rule) 7.3.
+The exceptions are set out in subrule 7.3(1) of the consumer data rules (CDR Rules).

-- the accredited data recipient is required or authorised by or under a law, or a court/tribunal order, to deal with an identified consumer in relation to particular CDR data.
+- the accredited person is required or authorised by or under a law, or a court/tribunal order, to deal with an identified consumer in relation to particular CDR data, or

 Who does Privacy Safeguard 2 apply to?

-2.6 Data holders and designated gateways must ensure that they are adhering to their obligations under the Privacy Act 1988 (the Privacy Act) and the Australian Privacy Principles (APPs), including APP 2 when dealing with individuals.
+2.5 Data holders and designated gateways must ensure that they are adhering to their obligations under the Privacy Act 1988 and the APPs, including APP 2 when dealing with individuals.